henryle-n/Chasing-Aliens/README.md

 # ::: Area 51: Home of Flying Saucers?
 Where else? :::
 ## 1. Background
 Unidentified Flying Objects, or UFOs are one of the most controversial topics at all time.
-Folks that believe Aliens are real think UFOs are their spaceships; yet, folks that don't believe said it may be just a weird bird or an military secret airplane, or simply just something up in the sky that is too far away to recognize.
+Folks that believe Aliens are real think UFOs are their spaceships.
+Yet, folks that don't believe said it could be just a weird bird or a secret military airplane, or simply just something up in the sky that is too far away to recognize (could be a burning asteroid trying to enter our planet Earth!).

-Interestingly enough, in this project, the dataset is a JavaScript array of **111** objects.
-The goal is to build a interative web application to help users (UFO Trackers) quickly query the data related to UFO sightings based on different input conditions and then quickly return a data table.
-The table size (rows x columns) is changed dynamically based on the amount of retrieved data.
+Interestingly enough in this project, the dataset is a JavaScript array of **111** objects related to UFO sightings that folks reported at multiple locations.
+The goal is to build an interative web application to help users quickly query the data based on different input conditions and then return a data table.
+Size of this table (rows x columns) is changed dynamically based on the amount of retrieved data.

 ---